ValyrianTech/HexGlobe/README.md

 - The active tile's H3 index
 - Resolution information (backend and frontend)
 - Current zoom level
-- Grid position of the active tile
 - Tile content (if available)
 - List of currently selected tiles
-- Navigation button (when exactly one tile is selected)

 ## Tile Data Structure